Nine Expensive Mistakes Smart People Make When Buying or Selling

 Whether buying or selling, it is critical that you inform yourself about the factors involved, and the expensive mistakes that can be avoided all together.

-Mistake #1: Not knowing how much they can afford before they make an offer
+Mistake #1: Not knowing exactly how much they can afford before they make an offer

 The easiest way to avoid this mistake is to get pre-approved for a mortgage by a lender so you know in advance exactly how much you can afford.
-Ask the lender not to just pre-qualify you, but also give you a rate hold.
-They will verify your income, credit history, down payment and affordability factors - then a written approval and interest rate hold.
+Ask the lender not to just pre-qualify you (over phone or website) have your mortgage consultant verify your income, credit history, down payment and affordability factors - then a written approval and interest rate hold.

 Mistake #2: Not realizing in advance who the real estate agent represents

 Most people think that the Realtor they are looking at homes with is working for them.
 But unless they are working as your Buyer’s Agent and you have hired them (in writing - that they are working for you - as a client ) then you may be a NON CLIENT.
 Hire a Buyer’s Agent to represent you!

 Mistake #3: Not realizing that the wrong mortgage can cost thousands of dollars in needless interest

-Mortgage brokers can offer up to 300 different types of mortgages.
-Be sure you ask what the final interest rate is after all is said and done in writing.
-Also, find out what works best for you for payments – monthly payments versus bi-weekly payments.
+Mortgage brokers can offer many different types of mortgages.
+Be sure you ask what the final interest rate is after all is said and done (in writing) Also, find out what works best for you for payments – monthly payments versus bi-weekly payments.
 Ask if there are any other associated costs - fees.